RI/(S)MOM renormalizations of overlap quark bilinears with different levels of hypercubic smearing: Test the renormalization

-at relatively smaller $t$ as the results around $T/2$ can be very noisy, where $c_1$ and $\delta m$ are addtional parameters to describe the contaminations from the excited states.
-We do the folding $\bar{C}(t)=\frac{1}{2}[C(t)+C(T-t)]$ on the correlator and require the $\bar{C}(t)$ at the maximum $t$ used in the fit to have at least 3-5$\sigma$ signal (or $T/2$ in the pseudo-scalar case), and tune the minimum $t$ to make the $\chi^2$/d.o.f. to be around one and corresponding Q-value of the fit to be larger than $0.05$.
+at relatively smaller $t$ as the results around $T/2$ can be very noisy, where $c_1$ and $\delta m$ are additional parameters to describe the contaminations from the excited states.
+We do the folding $\bar{C}(t)=\frac{1}{2}[C(t)+C(T-t)]$ on the correlator and require the $\bar{C}(t)$ at the maximum $t$ used in the fit to have at least 3-5$\sigma$ signal (or $T/2$ in the pseudoscalar case), and tune the minimum $t$ to make the $\chi^2$/d.o.f. to be around one and the corresponding Q value of the fit to be larger than $0.05$.

-Due to the discretization error, the meson mass using the same renormalized quark mass can be different with different HYP-smearing steps.
-Thus we can consider this effect in a reversed way, by tuning the quark masses to make the corresponding pseudo-scalar masses obtained by $C_{2,P}$ as the following four values regardless of the HYP-smearing steps:
+Because of the discretization error, the meson mass using the same renormalized quark mass can be different with different HYP-smearing steps.
+Thus we can consider this effect in a reversed way, by tuning the quark masses to make the corresponding pseudoscalar masses obtained by $C_{2,P}$ as the following four values regardless of the HYP-smearing steps:

 1) 0.302 GeV which corresponds to the unitary pion mass on the f004 ensemble;

 2) 0.675 GeV which corresponds to the strange quark mass, $m_q^{\msbar}(2\mbox{ GeV})\sim 0.1\mbox{ GeV}$;

 3) 0.976 GeV which corresponds to $m_q^{\msbar}(2\mbox{ GeV})\sim 0.2\mbox{ GeV}$;